MindShaver/lunchPicker/README.md

 ### Running Locally
 Lunch Picker requires [Node.js](https://nodejs.org/) v6+ to run.
-Install the dependencies and devDependencies and start the server.
+Install the dependencies and devDependencies and start the server..

 ```sh
 $ cd mindshaverApi